dkenned1/DrugResistanceReview2024/README.md

 # DrugResistanceReview2024

-This is the README file accompanying the publication "Exceptions to the rule: When does resistance evolution not undermine antibiotic therapy in human bacterial infections?" by Bhattacharya et al.
+This is the README file accompanying the publication "Exceptions to the rule: When does resistance evolution not undermine antibiotic therapy in human bacterial infections?" by Bhattacharya, Aluquin, & Kennedy.

 Files include the R code and raw data needed to reproduce the figures and analyses contained in the manuscript.